US midterms: three outcomes and what they mean for markets

 Outcome 2: Republicans sweep House and Senate

-Little in the way of legislation should therefore be expected under this scenario, which ought to be supportive of equities.
+In this scenario, the GOP secures control of both chambers of Congress.
+This is a less likely outcome.
+Little in the way of legislation should be expected under this scenario, which ought to be supportive of equities.
 But Republicans may also take a more hardline approach to policing fiscal discipline.
-This could see a similar showdown to that which occurred in 2011, when Biden (then vice president) had to strike a last-minute deal with GOP leaders to avoid a US default.
+This could see a similar showdown to that which occurred in 2011, when Joe Biden (then vice-president) had to strike a last-minute deal with GOP leaders to avoid a US default.
 This was followed by the first-ever US credit rating downgrade, the combination of which wiped nearly 20% off the S&P 500.

 Outcome 3: Democrats cling on to the status quo

-In 2017, politics professor Matthew Goodwin promised to eat his book if Labour secured more than 38% of the vote in that year’s UK general election.
-They won 40%.
-And he kept his word by eating his book live on Sky News.
-Earlier this year, it may have been tempting to make a similar pledge about the Democrats maintaining their trifecta.
+Earlier in 2022, it may have been tempting to make a pledge about the Democrats maintaining their trifecta.
 But they now find themselves in a position where they could pull off what had previously been a pipe dream.